Skip to main content

 • The report from the independent rapid review of prevention approaches to end gender-based violence, Unlocking the Prevention Potential: accelerating action to end domestic family and sexual violence, was released on 23 August 2024.

-• Invested in an age assurance trial to protect children from harmful online content
+• Invested $6.5 million in 2024-25 for an age assurance trial to protect children from harmful online content

 • Enhanced safe places for women and children to stay and recover by providing outreach trauma-informed healthcare in women’s crisis accommodation and services.